jina-ai/docs/chapters/install/os/via-pip.md

 # Upgrade Jina

-If you have a previously installed version of Jina, you can upgrade it by running:
+If you have a previously installed version of Jina, you can upgrade it by running the following command:

 ```bash
 pip install -U jina
 ```

-For Docker users:
+For Docker users the following command updates Jina in the Docker container:

 ```bash
 docker pull jinaai/jina